How to Validate a SaaS IdeaBefore Writing Code

 Validation Checklist

-- What's your estimated Customer Acquisition Cost (CAC)?
+- What's your estimated Customer Acquisition Cost (CAC) per channel?

 - Is LTV at least 3x CAC?